La Canadenca strike: Aftermath

 Five days after the victory in La Canadenca, on March 24, a general strike was declared again throughout Catalonia.
 The strike was triggered by the government's refusal to release all the people imprisoned during the first strike as agreed.
 This second strike was called after pressure by most intransigent groups, and while negotiations were still being held with the government.
 In this occasion the government responded more harshly, took out the army from the first moment and stationed machine guns and cannons in the streets.
 Paramilitary groups were also organized and authorized to open stores, supply the city and arrest workers.
 On April 3, the decree was promulgated that imposed the 8-hour day from October and afterwards, getting many workers to return to work, resulting in the strike's intensity declining until April 14, when it was concluded.
 However, the state of war and anti-union repression kept being present.

 One of the most imminent consequences was the creation of the Catalan Employers' Federation, in the hands of the most "intransigent" and "combative" employers, which was organized to confront the new trade unionism that maintained these strikes.
 Among the measures used against the unions were the lockouts, the blacklists and the massive dismissals of unionized workers.
 This situation led to anarchist action groups, nourished by numerous dismissed workers and inserted in blacklists, gaining strength and replacing the more moderate worker's representatives.
 On the other hand, a change in the government, from (the more open to negotiation) Álvaro de Figueroa's government to the more authoritarian Maura's, made repression harsher.
 Bravo Portillo, who had formerly been imprisoned for collaborating with Germany in World War I, returned to the Barcelona police and contributed to the harsh repression.

-The employers started hiring thugs to face and kill prominent syndicalists and they were supported by the government which, applying the Ley de Fugas (which allowed the police to shoot fugitives on sight), arrested syndicalists for minor offenses, only to announce them that they were free a little afterwards and kill them while walking away for "trying to escape prison".
-The anarchists responded by killing employers, their gunmen, police officers and members of the government.
-This conflict became known as pistolerismo.